Battle of Golpejera: Results and aftermath

 Sancho II of Castile defeated his brother, Alfonso VI of León over the Carrión River (9 miles south of the city of Santa Maria de Carrion – the capital of the Beni-Gomez – Christian counts of Saldaña, Liebana, Carrion, and Zamora).
 The battle started at dawn, and after a hard fight the Castilians were driven from the field.
 Rodrigo Díaz de Vivar (El Cid) managed to encourage both King and army, and lead them in a new attack the following morning.
 Alfonso was captured, but released into exile, where he sought refuge in Toledo, which was then in Moorish hands.
 Despite this outcome, Sancho's victory was short-lived; he was assassinated by treachery while besieging Leonese nobles who had sequestered with Sancho's sister Urraca in the walled town of Zamora.
 Alfonso was able to return and rule the joint Kingdom of León-Castile.

 In modern culture

-This battle is featured as part of the series of the El Cid campaign in Age of Empires II: The Conquerors Expansion as "Brother Against Brother".
+This battle is featured as part of the series of the El Cid campaign in Age of Empires II: The Conquerors Expansion as "Brother Against Brother" (1999).

+The battle is portrayed in the Spanish television series, El Cid, in season 2, episode 4 ("Ambush") (2021).